microsoft/PSRule/docs/deprecations.md

 These changes do not affect normal usage of PSRule.
 Supporting scripts that directly use the old names may not work correctly until you update these names.

+### Binding configuration in baselines

+Prior to v3, a baseline could configure a binding configuration to modify how objects are recognized by name, type, and scope.
+This existed to support scenarios before a module configuration and language scopes where core to how PSRule operates.

+- Rules within a module will automatically use binding configuration from the module configuration.
+  If no binding configuration is set, the configuration of the workspace will be used.
+- Rules within the workspace will automatically use the binding configuration from options (`ps-rule.yaml`).

+Configuring binding configuration on a baseline is removed from PSRule v3.

 ## Deprecations for v2

 ### Default baseline by module manifest